ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Adds the node to the list of current members of the group.
 * Adds the retrieved public key of the node to the list of public keys stored for the group identified by "GROUPNAME".
 * Assigns a name NODENAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").
+* Associates the identifier "NODENAME" with the access token and the secure session for that node.
 * Returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The payload of the response is formatted as a CBOR map which MUST contain the following fields and values: